rohansinghwow/instruments-table/README.md

 ### Option.jsx

-- The info for the selected Symbol (Option) .
+- The table that contains info for the selected Symbol (Option) .

-## Note

-Not able to implemment the refresh feature.

 ### Contact Me